 Laurie began her career as a classical flutist and music educator, with degrees in flute performance from Stony Brook University, University of Michigan, and California State University, Fullerton.
-She has appeared with the Minnesota Orchestra, Utah Symphony, New World Symphony, and as a tenured member of the Virginia Symphony.
+She has appeared with the Minnesota Orchestra, Utah Symphony, New World Symphony, and as a tenured member of the Virginia Symphony for 15 seasons.
 As a chamber artist, her performances have ranged from Symphony Space and Chamber Music Society of Lincoln Center, NYC to northeastern Morocco and Umbria, Italy.
 Laurie previously taught music and interdisciplinary courses for eight summers at the Virginia Governor’s School for the Humanities and Visual & Performing Arts at University of Richmond, and served as applied music faculty at multiple colleges and universities throughout southeastern Virginia.

 Debra Mexicotte received her BFA and MA in Theatre from Case Western Reserve University and the University of Michigan, and worked in local and regional theatre as a designer and painter before starting her career in higher ed.
 She has spent her career at the University of Michigan working to partner with students and student organizations to help them achieve their highest developmental aspirations.
 Deb was named Student Organization Adviser of the Year in 1999.
 Most recently, she spent eight years as the Program Director for Arts at Michigan, a co-curricular arts engagement program at UM.
 She is also the current President of the Ann Arbor Board of Education and has served the community as a Trustee since 2003.